 We will develop a detailed plan of all the new planting in the garden once the Masterplan has been agreed with you.
 This is a scale drawing showing which plants will be set out where, showing the position by individual plant species.
 All plants will be appropriate for your soil conditions and aspect.
 North Leeds Garden Design are experienced horticulturalists and so we will also provide you with a quote for providing plants, planting and mulching.

 7. Pricing and Implementation:

-We have a preferred landscaping company who are adept at appraising our plans and who understand the high quality of implementation we expect.
-They deliver high quality work for a competitive price and are especially well-regarded for their beautifully-finished paving.
-They will provide you with a fixed-price quote for installing your new garden based on the agreed Masterplan.
+We work with various landscaping companies who understand our plans and the high quality of implementation we expect.
+They all deliver high quality work for a competitive price.
+They will provide you with a fixed-price quote for installing your new garden based on the agreed Masterplan and Construction Details.

 8. Project Inspections:

 We will conduct project inspection visits at appropriate intervals so that you are informed of how things are progressing with your contractor(s) during key points of implementation, and to check that your garden is being built according to the design.

 The exact number and timing of these inspections is based on the complexity of the garden being built, and therefore we will be able to give you the fee for these once we have an agreed Masterplan.

 If you wish we can also carry out project liaison, which enables more frequent and detailed communication, helps resolve any design implementation issues which may arise with your contractor, and helps projects run more smoothly.